openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/agile-principles-in-practice.md

 > [!VIDEO https://www.youtube.com/embed/-LvCJpnNljU]

-## Introduction to Azure DevOps and TFS
+## Introduction to Azure DevOps and Azure DevOps Server

-The Azure DevOps team is made of about 800 people that contribute to either the subscription-based cloud service (Azure DevOps Server) or the on-permise product (TFS).
-Azure DevOps and TFS are platforms for software development teams to collaborate, plan, write, build, test, and deploy their code.
+The Azure DevOps team is made of about 800 people that contribute to either the subscription-based cloud service (Azure DevOps) or the on-permise product (Azure DevOps Server).
+Azure DevOps and Azure DevOps Server are platforms for software development teams to collaborate, plan, write, build, test, and deploy their code.

 The Azure DevOps development teams work in 3-week sprints, shipping at the end of each sprint.
-About 3-4 times a year, the updates are packaged and applied to TFS via updates.
+About 3-4 times a year, the updates are packaged and applied to Azure DevOps Server via updates.

 ## Before vs After